project-koku/koku/docs/source/aws_provider.rst

 Creating an IAM Policy and Role for Cost & Usage Consumption
 ************************************************************

 In order for Koku to provide data within the web interface and API it must be able to consume the cost and usage reports produced by AWS.
-In order to obtain this data with the minimal amount of access follow the steps below to create an Identity Access Management (IAM) Policy and Role for Koku to utilize.
+In order to obtain this data with the minimal amount of access follow the steps below to create an IAM Policy and Role for Koku to utilize.

 Sign in to the AWS Management Console as an administrator of the account you wish to add, and open the IAM console at `https://console.aws.amazon.com/iam/ <https://console.aws.amazon.com/iam/>`_.